hallemorel/tableauhw/README.md

 -  What are the peak hours in which bikes are used during winter months?

-Included in the Dashboard is a static map, and various other styles of graphs.
+Included in the Dashboard is a static map, and various other styles of graphs in order to explain my findings with data.

 Tableau Link:
 https://public.tableau.com/profile/halle.morel#!/vizhome/biketest-dashboard/CitiBikeStory